 In today’s working world, employee wellbeing is everything, and offering a hybrid working model is a key component of that.
-PWC found that almost three-quarters (72%) of US employees said they would prefer a hybrid working environment.
-And, according to The Office for National Statistics, 85% of those currently working at home want to return to work on a hybrid basis.
+Following the rapid move to remote or hybrid working models, all of the analyst comment points to the majority of employees state that they would prefer a hybrid working environment.
 However, a hybrid working model doesn’t automatically mean a content workforce.

-Scalable recently launched our Digital Experience Report 2021, for which we surveyed 2,000 UK hybrid workers.
+Scalable Software surveyed 2,000 UK hybrid workers and published the results in it’s Digital Experience Report.
 The survey found that almost a third (31%) of employees admitted to struggling with switching off from work.
 Employers need to take note as the knock-on effect could be employee burnout and rising levels of dissatisfaction.

 It’s clear that there are challenges around hybrid working that must be addressed.
 Let’s take a closer look at some of the findings.

 Hybrid working comes with many positives, and our survey certainly revealed elements of that: 42% of hybrid workers said it led to better work-life balance, and 33% said they were more productive.
 However, with many struggling to switch off from work and almost a third (30%) working longer hours than they did pre-pandemic, the “mission creep” of work into home life is clearly a problem.

 A core reason behind this is the experience that employers are providing their employees with.
 The majority (79%) of respondents agreed that they find it more difficult to do their job remotely because of technology challenges.
 The survey showed that employees are working an additional 2.2 weeks a year because of poorly designed workflows, lack of user-friendly applications, and because they are not equipped with the right technology.
 All of this highlights just how damaging a poor digital experience can be to employee wellbeing.